Jaunutis

-Sucession
+Succession

-According to Jan Tęgowski, a Polish historian, he was born probably between 1306 and 1309.
+According to Polish historian Jan Tęgowski, he was probably born between 1306 and 1309.

 Jaunutis was not mentioned in any written sources prior to Gediminas' death.
+Before Gediminas' death, all his sons had been granted a domain of Lithuania.
+Only the second-youngest son, Jaunutis, had not received any domains but lived with his parents in Vilnius.
+When his father died, he automatically became the ruler of Vilnius and the nearby lands.
+In Gediminas' time, it was already customary to regard the Duke of Vilnius as the ruler of the whole Grand Duchy of Lithuania.
 There are many theories why Gediminas chose Jaunutis, a middle son, as his successor.
 Some suggested that he was an acceptable compromise between pagan (Algirdas and Kęstutis) and Orthodox (Narimantas, Karijotas, Liubartas) sons of Gediminas.
 Others claimed that Jaunutis was the eldest son of Gediminas' second wife; thus the tradition that Gediminas was married twice: to a pagan and to an Orthodox duchess.

 Rule

 Very little is known about the years when Jaunutis ruled.
 Those were quite peaceful years, as the Teutonic Knights were led by the ineffective Ludolf König.
 His brothers were much more active: Algirdas attacked Mozhaysk, Livonian Order, defended Pskov, Kęstutis was helping Liubartas in succession disputes in Galicia–Volhynia.

+Seeing that Jaunutis hesitates to provide help with their military campaigns, his two elder brothers, Algirdas and Kęstutis, agreed to remove Jaunutis and take power into their own hands.
+Kęstutis, who ruled the nearby Duchy of Trakai, unexpectedly captured Vilnius, he summoned Algirdas and let him rule the whole Duchy of Vilnius.
+As compensation, the brothers gave Jaunutis the Duchy of Zasłaŭje, but Jaunutis did not want to yield and refused the duchy.